 Why estimates are so important

-And since an estimate is often a customer’s first impression of your business, you never want to mess up your first impression.
+And since knowing how to estimate electrical work for residential properties is often a customer’s first impression of your business, you never want to mess up your initial estimates.

-You may need to provide an estimate to:
+You might need to provide an estimate for electrical work to:

 - A homeowner.